stephenulmer/dotfiles/.github/README.md

 ## Motivation

 I've been managing the account configuration files for my systems for over three decades.
 In some form or another there have been m4 macros, "The World's Longest Login (tm)" aka a *complete* .cshrc, symlinks into a CVS repo checkout that eventually became a repo in my private Subversion server.
-Before git, there as even a period of, "Screw it, here's a tarball."
+Before git, there was even a period of, "Screw it, here's a tarball."

 ## Foundation of Others' Work